 That all children and students are unique.
-And that the teaching job requires creative thinking and analytical abilities to ensure students are receiving an education, not simply hearing their education pass them by.
+And that the teaching job requires creative thinking and analytical abilities.
+To ensure students are receiving an education, not simply hearing their education pass them by.

 Special Education Teacher Interview Questions & Answers

-Tell us about how you lesson plan.
+Tell us about how you create a lesson plan.

 How do you foster positive relationships with parents?